Data Provenance Auditing of Fine-Tuned Large Language Models with a Text-Preserving Technique: Detailed algorithms and analysis

+The function \textit{chunk\_mark} embeds the relevant syllables within a subset of the document.
+The first syllable is inserted after the first word, and the remaining ones are inserted every \spacing word.
+The $\sCu-\cinr$ or $\sW -\sCu+\cinr$ syllables are injected cyclically throughout the list.
+When the end of this list is reached, a syllable is not necessarily inserted even if the last one was injected exactly \spacing words before.
+Rather, if the final repetition is incomplete, the remaining syllables are concatenated at the end to ensure full representation.

-Following the strategy described in Algorithm~\ref{alg:embedfull}, if $y$ the number of syllables taken as input and $x$ the number of words, $1 + \lfloor \frac{x-2}{\spacing} \rfloor$ are embedded first.
-Then, any remaining syllables are append at the end to ensure complete representation.
+Following the strategy described in Algorithm~\ref{alg:embedfull}, if $y$ is the number of syllables taken as input and $x$ is the number of words, $1 + \lfloor \frac{x-2}{\spacing} \rfloor$ are embedded first.
+Then, any remaining syllables are appended at the end to ensure complete representation.
 The total number of repetitions in a sub-document is thus: